-Floor trusses are engineered with open web designs capable of spanning longer than traditional wooden I-Joists.
+Floor trusses are engineered with open web designs capable of spanning longer than traditional wooden I-joists.
 Various types of floor trusses are used in a floor system, including Warren, Pratt, and Howe trusses.
-Trusses are made of high-grade lumber or steel.
+These trusses are made of high-grade lumber or steel.

 Types of Floor Trusses Based on Structural Arrangement

-The most common type of bridge used in bridge construction is the Warren truss.
+The Warren truss is the most common type of bridge used in construction because it is easy to construct and efficiently distributes loads among its components.

-This truss is mainly used in residential buildings with spans ranging from 20m to 100m, where gravity loads dominate.
+This truss is common in residential buildings with spans ranging from 65 to 330 feet, where gravity loads dominate.

 Howe trusses have diagonal members that slant away from the middle.